thesubtlety/aftershock/README.md

 **Run**

 1. Add your tokens or credentials to the appropriate providers' `terraform.tfvars.example` file.
-Rename to `terraform.tfvars`, and then execute your desired module.
-   1. Or set env vars prepended with `TF_VAR` like: `TF_VAR_github_api_token=$(echo $GITHUB_TOKEN) aftershock run github recon`
+   1. Or set env vars prepended with `TF_VAR` like: `TF_VAR_password=$(echo $ATLASSIAN_TOKEN) aftershock run atlassian create-jira-user`

-2. Then execute like the following
+   2. Some providers automatically look for well known environment variables such as `AWS_SECRET_ACCESS_KEY` or `GITHUB_TOKEN`
+2. Rename to `terraform.tfvars`, and then execute your desired module.
+3. Then execute, for example: `aftershock run github recon`

 ```
 % aftershock -h
-An tool to quickly leverage terraform providers and modules
+A tool to quickly leverage terraform providers and modules
 Examples
-        aftershock search <saas-platform>
         aftershock run github recon
         aftershock run splunk create-user